FDio/csit/docs/content/introduction/bash_code_style.md

     + Code SHOULD have a comment if a reader might have missed the initialization.

-  + TODO: Agree on level of defensiveness (against local values being influenced by other functions) needed.
-    Possible alternatives / additions to the "always initialize" rule:

     + Unset local variables when leaving the function.

     + Explicitly typeset by "local" builtin command.